What is PAD?

 - Have suffered a heart attack or stroke in the past

 - Have high levels of markers of inflammation in your blood, such as C-reactive protein and homocysteine

 If these conditions sound familiar, it is because PAD shares many of the same risk factors with heart disease and stroke because they have a common cause (atherosclerosis).
 Diabetes and cigarette smoking have an especially powerful effect on your risk of developing PAD, with diabetes increasing your chances by up to 4 times and smoking by up to 6 times.6-8 Taking steps to prevent and control your risk factors for PAD will also reduce your risk of heart disease and stroke.

-See Am I at Risk for PAD? to evaluate your risk.
+See Am I at Risk for PAD? (coming soon) to evaluate your risk.